SkylineCommunications/dataminer-docs/connector-help/connector_help/Fluvius_Teleste_Node_Service_Provisioning.md

 ### Create Manually - Detect Unassigned AC8810s

-When the **Detect Unassigned AC8810s** button is used, the driver will scan for **Teleste AC8810** devices that are not part of a service with that name, excluding the AC8810 part.
+When the **Detect Unassigned AC8810s** button is used, the connector will scan for **Teleste AC8810** devices that are not part of a service with that name, excluding the AC8810 part.

 First, it will check that all nodes of the cluster are up and running, in order to avoid synchronization issues.
 Then it will fill the **Manual Creation Services Table** with the list of detected **Teleste AC8810 devices**.